 Data-driven, adaptive systems learn and adapt as a user completes more training or interacts with the system in other ways.
 This is the direction where most learning platforms used in businesses are heading.
 If your company is sufficiently large, and you are using a corporate learning management system, the chances are that you are using a system that leverages data-driven personalization.

 The user-driven, open systems put content personalization in the hands of the user.
-They can forge their own path within a system that is not really all that intelligent – just open and social.
+They can forge their path within a system that is not all that intelligent – just public and social.
 There are multiple platforms and resources available for a diverse range of skill training.
 Key players in the space to keep an eye on are Grovo and Lynda.com (now a LinkedIn company – talk about personalization).
 The open system is often seen as having the disadvantage of being harder to control or measure because the user, not the system, is in control.
 Geoff Stead, a co-author of the CHAMPIONS framework and senior director of mobile learning at Qualcomm, explains how his organization uses such a system in their L&D efforts.
 Think of it as a productivity (?) food court.
 “Learn as much as you want from any of these sources we are providing you.”

 - Contextualizing information so that someone can access it from anywhere.
 These solutions can be supplemented by using a mobile platform to deliver the content.